kugzy/project_nyumba/docs/source/problem/perfect_house.rst

 In this context, the perfect house refers to a humble abode with the best energy efficiency (Looses the least amount of energy to the outside world).
-We are going to use the following three tupe of houses as a bench mark:
+We are going to use the following three types of housing standards as a bench mark:

 #.
 Passive house.

 #.
 Enerphit retofitted house.

 #.
 A new build built to modern UK housing regulations.